Faculty and Staff Grants and Funding

 All of these grant programs serve to promote international educational opportunities that will have a lasting impact on increasing global awareness and understanding.

-The Office of Service-Learning grants are available to any Ohio State University faculty or staff member who would like to develop or improve a service-learning course.
+The Office of Service-Learning offers Community-Based & Service-Learning Course Development Grants.
+These grants of up to $4,000 are available to any Ohio State University instructor who would like to develop or improve a service-learning course.
 This includes courses offered at regional campuses and undergraduate or graduate level courses.
-Courses can include either a partnership the course creator develops independently or a partnership with the Columbus Metropolitan Library (CML).
+Courses can be delivered in-person, online, or a hybrid - whatever works best for you and your community partner.

 Engagement Scholarship Consortium Grants